 - Congratulations, you have just updated your caption track!

 What if my captions are not 99% accurate

 The vendor measures accuracy by (# of correct words) / (total words).
-If you ever feel that the 99% guarantee was not met, please email the IIM team and outline exactly what corrections need to be made in the format of “1:10 bad text — corrected text” and we will make sure that the vendor corrects the errors.
+If you ever feel that the 99% guarantee was not met, please email the Digital Experience Group and outline exactly what corrections need to be made in the format of “1:10 bad text — corrected text” and we will make sure that the vendor corrects the errors.